L00177769/Python/readme.md

 **Exercise_05** - Introduced the writing of functions (blocks of code run when it is called), looking at function anatomy, passing of values, hints, scope, and map and lambda functions specific to Python.

-**Exercise_06** - Covered the topic of Python modules and packages, with the module being a Python file containing a function and a package a directory containing a collection of modules.
+**Exercise_06** - Covered the topic of Python modules and packages, with a module being a Python file containing a function, and a package a directory containing a collection of modules.

 **Exercise_07** - “The greatest mistake is to imagine that we never err.”
 (Thomas Carlyle).
 Students were shown how to handle errors using try and except keywords, input validation and raising exceptions.